 Section 1.
-Introduction .
-111 Section 1.1 This chapter describes your coverage for Part D drugs 111 Section 1.2 Basic rules for the plan's Part D drug coverage Section 2.
-Fill your prescription at a network pharmacy or through th e plan's mail-order service Section 2.1 To have your prescription covered, use a network pharmacy Section 2.2 Finding network pharmacies Section 2.3 Using the plan's mail-order services Section 2.4 How can you get a long-term supply of drugs?
+Introduction 111 Section 1.1 This chapter describes your coverage for Part D drugs 111 Section 1.2 Basic rules for the plan's Part D drug coverage Section 2.
+Fill your prescription at a network pharmacy or through the plan's mail-order service Section 2.1 To have your prescription covered, use a network pharmacy Section 2.2 Finding network pharmacies Section 2.3 Using the plan's mail-order services Section 2.4 How can you get a long-term supply of drugs?
 Section 2.5 When can you use a pharmacy that is not in the plan's network?
 Section 3.
-Your drugs need to be on the plan's "Drug List" .
-115 Section 3.1 The "Drug List" tells which Part D drugs are covered Section 3.2 There are five tiers for drugs on the Drug List Section 3.3 How can you find out if a specific drug is on the Drug List ?
+Your drugs need to be on the plan's "Drug List" 115 Section 3.1 The "Drug List" tells which Part D drugs are covered Section 3.2 There are six tiers for drugs on the Drug List Section 3.3 How can you find out if a specific drug is on the Drug List ?
 Section 4.
-There are restrictions on coverage for some drugs .
-116 Section 4.1 Why do some drugs have restrictions?
+There are restrictions on coverage for some drugs 116 Section 4.1 Why do some drugs have restrictions?
 Section 4.2 What kinds of restrictions?
 Section 4.3 Do any of these restrictions apply to your drugs?
 Section 5.
-What if one of your drugs is not covered in the way you'd lik æ it to be covered? .
-118 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered e Section 5.2 What can you do if your drug is not on the drug list or if the drug is restricted in some way?
-Section 6.
-What if your coverage changes for one of your drugs? .
-119 Section 6.1 The drug list can change during the year 119 Section 6.2 What happens if coverage changes for a drug you are taking?
+What if one of your drugs is not covered in the way you'd like it to be covered?
+Section 5.1 There are things you can do if your drug is not covered in the way you'c l like Section 5.2 it to be covered ricted Section 6.
+What if your coverage changes for one of your drugs?
+Section 6.1 The drug list can change during the year Section 6.2 What happens if coverage changes for a drug you are taking?
 120